stanfordnmbl/osim-rl/docs/_docs/index.md

 ![HUMAN environment](https://s3.amazonaws.com/osim-rl/videos/running.gif)

 Our objectives are to:
-* use Reinforcement Learning (RL) to solve problems in healthcare,
+* Use Reinforcement Learning (RL) to solve problems in healthcare
-* promote open-source tools in RL research ([the physics simulator](http://opensim.stanford.edu), [the RL environment](https://github.com/stanfordnmbl/osim-rl), and the [competition platform](http://crowdai.org/) on which we run challenges are all open-source),
+* Promote open-source tools in RL research ([the physics simulator](http://opensim.stanford.edu), [the RL environment](https://github.com/stanfordnmbl/osim-rl), and the [competition platform](http://crowdai.org/) on which we run challenges are all open-source)
-* encourage RL research in computationally complex environments, with stochasticity and highly-dimensional action spaces, relevant to real-life applications,
+* Encourage RL research in computationally complex environments, with stochasticity and highly-dimensional action spaces, relevant to real-life applications
-* bridge biomechanics, neuroscience, and computer science communities.
+* Bridge Biomechanics, Neuroscience and Computer Science communities.

 <!--
 ## What can I find here?